TheCloudBlogger/DevOps-Course-Material/Jenkins-Pipeline-script.md

 ### 2. **Pipeline with Maven Jobs**

-This pipeline uses Maven for build and test phases.
+This pipeline uses Maven for the build and test phases.

 ```groovy
 pipeline {